Rza-O/peddy-pet-addoption-Asynchronous-JS-and-ES6-skills/images/Readme.md

 Ensure the final project includes a `README.md` file with the following details:

-- Project name.
+- Project name.✅
-- Short description of the project.
+- Short description of the project.✅
-- 5 key features of the project.
+- 5 key features of the project.✅
-- ES6 features used.
+- ES6 features used.✅
-- Live link to the deployed project.
+- Live link to the deployed project.✅

 ## What to Submit